ibm-cloud-docs/containers/cs_integrations_helm.md

 If you don't want to install Tiller in your private cluster, you can manually create the Helm chart YAML files and apply them by using `kubectl` commands.
 {: shortdesc}

 The steps in this example show how to install Helm charts from the {{site.data.keyword.cloud_notm}} Helm chart repositories in your private cluster.
 If you want to install a Helm chart that is not stored in one of the {{site.data.keyword.cloud_notm}} Helm chart repositories, you must follow the instructions in this topic to create the YAML files for your Helm chart.
-In addition, you must download the Helm chart image from the public container registry, push it to your namespace in {{site.data.keyword.registryshort_notm}}, and update the `values.yaml` file to use the image in {{site.data.keyword.registryshort_notm}}.
+In addition, you must download the Helm chart image from the public container registry, push it to your namespace in {{site.data.keyword.registrylong_notm}}, and update the `values.yaml` file to use the image in {{site.data.keyword.registrylong_notm}}.
 {: note}

 1. Install the <a href="https://helm.sh/docs/using_helm/#installing-helm" target="_blank">Helm CLI <img src="../icons/launch-glyph.svg" alt="External link icon"></a> on your local machine.